kazu-yamamoto/dns/README.md

 ## Features

 - This library supports both IPv4 and IPv6 for resolving (`A` and `AAAA`) and transport (using `getaddrinfo`).
-- This library can be used for both clients and servers.
+- This library can be used for both clients and servers on Unix, Mac and Windows.

 ## Related packages